intigriti/misconfig-mapper-docs/services/salesforce/salesforce-lightning-aura-component-enabled.md

 **Make sure to save your changes at the end.**

 {% hint style="danger" %}
-**Do not only set permissions for Guest users.** A common mistake made by admins is only enforcing access controls for non-authenticated users while self-signup is enabled.
+**Do not only set permissions for Guest users.** A common mistake admins make is only enforcing access controls for non-authenticated users while self-signup is enabled.
 {% endhint %}

 #### Potential Impact:

-Unauthorized users may retrieve sensitive data, perform unwanted actions and/or even escalate their current privileges when insufficient access controls are enforced on Salesforce Lightning.
+When insufficient access controls are enforced on Salesforce Lightning, unauthorized users may retrieve sensitive data, perform unwanted actions, and/or even escalate their current privileges.

-It is necessary to revise all access controls and prevent any unauthorized users from viewing or performing any type of action beyond what is required in their scope or role.
+Revising all access controls and preventing unauthorized users from viewing or performing actions beyond what is required in their scope or role is necessary.

 #### References: